 Aura Davila - Yoga Instructor & Therapist

-Yoga Therapist Aura is a passionate and dedicated teacher.
+Aura is a passionate and dedicated teacher of yoga therapy .
 Her goal is to teach the benefits and help to heal the mind and the body through the practice of yoga.
 She has been teaching yoga for over 6 years and she is extremely dedicated to create a safe environment for students and to support in the correct body alignments, focusing in the mind and spirit exploration for yogis in all levels.

 She began her yoga practice 11 years ago with the practice of different styles of yoga such as Hatha yoga, Power yoga, Ashtanga yoga, Vinyasa yoga, Restorative yoga.
 She also holds a Yoga Therapist Certification Training 500hrs E-YRT by Asana Andiappan College of Yoga & Research Center, (Chennai, India), a Mindfulness Teacher Training in Meditation and also an active member of The International Association of Yoga Therapist (IAYT).
 She has been learning from great teachers the benefits of this amazing practices like: Ray Long, MD FRCSC, Deanna Villa, Blake Martin, Nicole Ablack Ramkay, Todd Norian, Jaye Martin, Mariela Cruz, Alexia Bauer.